mozilla/platform-status/features/pointerlock.md

 caniuse_ref: pointerlock
 ---

-Access to raw mouse movement, locks the target of mouse events to a single element, eliminates limits of how far mouse movement can go in a single direction, and removes the cursor from view.
+Provides access to raw mouse movement, locks the target of mouse events to a single element, eliminates limits of how far mouse movement can go in a single direction, and removes the cursor from view.